 In my case, the little step forward was my command to my hands to turn the car around despite the voice in my head.
 Now this image of a young skater hovering over a fakie heel in the Californian night exists, and that moment, which would otherwise have been long forgotten, endures.

 The next time you find yourself listening to your excuses, know that they are simply indicators telling you that you are approaching your current threshold, and that beyond that threshold is uncharted territory abundant with mostly imaginary dangers and mostly priceless treasures.
 Push through.

-This site does not feature commenting but, if you wish to discuss, feel free to comment in the thread under this linked Tweet.
+This site does not feature commenting but feel free to discuss in the thread under this linked Tweet.